phoopee3/wp-search-keyword-redirect/README.txt

 = 0.0.1 =
 * Initial Setup

+== Upgrade Notice ==

+= 0.1.0 =
+* Refactored plugin for better structure and security

 == Credits ==

-- Originally inspired and some code originally borrowed from the Simple 301 Redirects Plugin by scottnelle.
+Originally inspired and some code originally borrowed from the Simple 301 Redirects Plugin by scottnelle.
 Code has been completely re-written since 0.1.0.